Andy Ibáñez Preview, Player Props: Tigers vs. Royals

-Andy Ibanez -- with a slugging percentage of .367 in his past 10 games (including zero homers) -- will be in action for the Detroit Tigers against the Kansas City Royals, with Jonathan Bowlan on the hill, on September 27 at 6:40 PM ET.
+Andy Ibanez and his .389 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Kansas City Royals and Cole Ragans on September 28 at 1:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Royals.
+He had a one-hit showing in his previous game (1-for-3) against the Royals.

 Sportsbook Promo Codes